Elshara/Filegate/README.md

 Buttons in the dataset table trigger local AJAX calls to `/dataset.php`, which respects the manifest’s `expose_via_api` flag.
 Sensitive stores such as `users` remain blocked, while public data (like `html5_elements`) and operational metadata (like `settings`) are available for quick inspection.

 The feed and composer use the same client runtime to fetch the HTML5 element reference on demand, provide live previews, and post likes asynchronously without full page reloads.
 All network calls terminate within the application—no remote APIs are required.

+## Notifications and delivery

+Filegate keeps notification metadata in flat files so delivery agents can operate without remote APIs.

+- `assets/json/static/notification_channels.json` defines the available transports (email, browser push, cookie banner, file-cache) and their capabilities.
+- `assets/xml/static/notification_templates.xml` stores channel-specific subjects and bodies; admins may extend it with additional `<template>` nodes.
+- `assets/json/dynamic/notifications.json` is the delivery queue written by post creation and updates.
+- `assets/uploads/<extension>` holds binary attachments that can be referenced inside notification payloads.

+The **Default Notification Channels** and **Notification Cache Driver** settings in `/settings.php` decide which transports are queued automatically and whether file-based caching is active.
+For Apache hosts you can add caching or cookie headers via `.htaccess`; for Nginx, mirror those directives inside your server block (e.g. caching `/assets/uploads/` and exposing the `media.php` download endpoint).

+A local service worker or CRON job can inspect `notifications.json` and the per-channel cache files generated under `/assets/uploads/file-cache/` to send emails or push payloads using platform-specific tooling.

 ## Development